-Practice learning the words in flash card mode.
-Test yourselves in "Learn" or "Test" modes.
-Challenge your parents, a sibling, or a friend to a game of "scatter" to help keep the vocabulary fresh in your mind.
+Practice learning important vocabulary we will use all year.
+Early in the unit, challenge your parents, a sibling, or a friend to a game of "match" and use Flash Card mode.
+Later in the unit, complete "Learn" mode.
 (Register on Quizlet and let me know your user name so I can help monitor your progress.)

 The "I Can" Statements help clarify to students and parents what exactly students are expected to understand from the unit.
 Use the regular unit outline as an answer key.